 2018 Year-End Update

 Historic Denver is participating in a 17-member steering committee for the Loretto Heights Area Plan, a community-driven public process initiated by the City of Denver’s Department of Community Planning and Development.
 The plan covers the area between Lowell on the west, Decatur on the east, Yale on the north, and Floyd on the south.
 The steering committee consists of representatives from City Council, the surrounding neighborhoods, alumni from the college, Sisters of Loretto, Catholic Charities, RTD, Denver Public Schools, the City of Sheridan, and Westside Investment Partners Inc. – the ownership group.
-Three meetings have been held since October, with a separate track of community meetings beginning on Jan.
-15, 2019, from 6-8 p.m. in Machebeuf Hall (3001 S. Federal Blvd.).
+There have been a few steering committee meetings held since last October, and a separate track of community meetings that began in January.
+The next community meeting, titled “Preservation 101,” will be held on Tuesday, April 23, 2019, from 5:30-8 p.m. in the Loretto Heights Library (3001 S. Federal Blvd.).

 The City’s project team is now examining existing conditions through analysis to help shape/form the plan in the visualize stage, which will take about three months to complete.
 Then they will shift into the strategize stage, where ideas and recommendations start developing (~five months).
 From there, the plan is to transition to a realize phase where a draft plan is begun (~four months), internal city review, steering committee review, and public review/comment are all part of the process.

 The City has committed to a historical survey report done by an outside consultant to examine the existing resources on the campus and identify the key elements that define its character.
 The survey will inventory all historic resources and evaluate the eligibility potential for each, for either local or national designation.
 A draft report will made available to the steering committee on Jan.
 14.